-So they (the Abatangamuco) basically took an idea of a better man than still existed in the Burundi society.
+So they (the Abatangamuco) basically took an idea of a better man that still existed in the Burundi society.
 And they put it forward.

 Danielle Olavario: Hilde was also surprised by how simple and efficient the message was.

 And then it would go like.
 But if you do what you do, if you don't help your wife in the fields, if you beat her so that she's frightened and injured and everything.
-And if you don't pull on her brains as well to find the best way of spending money, then that's just got to be available to you.
+And if you don't draw from her intelligence as well to find the best way of spending money, then that's just got to be available to you.
 Like that was the argument.

 Danielle Olavario: In the meantime, Capitoline and Innocent continue to live their lives as a respectable couple in their community.
 Today, Innocent is a leader there and his wife works alongside him.
 Innocent never raised a hand to his wife ever again.
 They now have one child who lives outside Burundi, in Uganda, and even a grandchild - in this part of the world, couples have babies very early.